-But of course as always, in case you need a little jump start, here are some that I've used at the college and professional levels.
+But of course as always, in case you need a little jump start, here are some that are used at the college and professional levels.

-1) Listening to music that pumps me up
+1) Listening to music that pumps you up

-2) Listening to music that calms me and relaxes me
+2) Listening to music that calms you and relaxes you

-3) Going for a walk and clearing my head
+3) Going for a walk and clearing your head

 5) Keeping loose by joking around with a close friend

-6) Calling and talking to people who are close to me mom/dad/brother/girlfriend
+6) Calling and talking to people who are close to you mom/dad/brother/girlfriend

-7) Picturing my every move on the field in a quiet spot
+7) Picturing your every move on the field in a quiet spot

-9) Reading my self confidence letter back to myself
+9) Reading a self confidence letter back to yourself

 10) Playing video games